 Before the music starts you’ve spent lots of your energy setting up camp and saying hi to new neighbors.
 To get to the music you walk through a field of endless tents, always lugging a backpack of water and supplies you probably don’t need.
 You pass under a painted Bonnaroo arch and see wooden walls sprayed with graffiti that anyone can add to.
 Beautiful art is mixed with scribbles of names and rants against MTV.
 Now you’re in Centeroo.

 Centeroo, which is a flat, grassy dirtland where the music takes place, is essentially a giant circle.
 On its edges and through its middle are vendors, walkways, a fountain, and smaller music stages.
 Closer to the outer graffiti walls are three different tents with sand bottoms where bands play.
+These tens face out toward the middles of Centeroo.
 There’s also a giant open stage called Which.
 All of these are apart from each other.
 There’s a massive field beside Centeroo that holds the main stage, What.
 In What’s field eighty thousand people can sit, stand, and sing together for the festival’s biggest bands.
 Here’s me on my first day in front of one of the Centeroo tents, looking haggard as fuck:

 Within Centeroo a series of boulder sized bobbleheads stare down at the thousands of attendees.
 These people are mostly young but there’s plenty who’re middle-aged and older.
 Everyone walks around eating pizza, sipping pricey beers, and chatting with friends.
 Queues of human traffic seem to be everywhere and forever inescapable.